socalmesh/meshview/README.md

 echo "Database cleanup completed on $(date)"

 ```
-chedule running the script on a regular basis.
+- Schedule running the script on a regular basis.
-In this example it runs every night at 2:00am
+- In this example it runs every night at 2:00am.

-Open scheduler
+Open scheduler:
 ```bash
 sudo crontab -e
 ```
-Add schedule to the bottom of the file (modify /path/to/file/ to the correct path)
+Add schedule to the bottom of the file (modify /path/to/file/ to the correct path):
 ```bash
 0 2 * * * /path/to/file/cleanup.sh >> /path/to/file/cleanup.log 2>&1
 ```

+Check the log file to see it the script run at the specific time.